 now, while little Cameron climbs back into bed to sleep off his crazy afternoon, head over to check out what his buddies are up to!

-and my partner Jess, oh you know her, she’s just over there sewing leopard print vests for her 3 year old – she did Ferris and her little guy also got WAY into the role. totally adorable. check it out!
+and my partner Jess, oh you know her, she’s just over there sewing leopard print vests for her 3 year old – she did Ferris and her little guy also got WAY into the role. check it out!